lukamiletic95/papers/Push pull push HEAP PSS.md

 Hence, there exists a network of nodes where each node contains IP addresses of every other node.
 Basic gossiping idea is that a node, periodically, sends a message to a subset of nodes picked uniformly at random from the set of all nodes.
 As stated earlier, the size of that subset is denoted as *fanout*.
 Theoretical [9] and experimental [11] analysis has proven that in order to keep the network graph connected with high probability, optimal value for *f* is *ln(n)*, where *n* represents the number of nodes within the network.

+Concept where a three-phase gossiping is used is essential when there is a high network load, due to the fact that it guarantees that a message will not be delivered (added to the Mempool) more than once.

 <br/><br/>
 <div align='center'>